SADfranco/english_quiz/README.md

 List of commands:
 ```
-/eng -- launch only English words
+/eng -- launch only English words.
+Before launch you need to create local dictonary of this words /cr_dict.

 /rus -- launch only Russian words
+Before launch you need to create local dictonary of this words /cr_dict.

 /ran  -- launch random words (It might English or Russian translation).
-Before launch you need to create local dictonary of this words /cr_dict
+Before launch you need to create local dictonary of this words /cr_dict.

 /ran10 -- launch random 10 words (It might English or Russian translation).
-Before launch you need to create loacal list of this words /cr_ran10
+Before launch you need to create local list of this words /cr_ran10.

 /last20 -- launch random 10 words (It might English or Russian translation).
-Before launch you need to create loacal list of this words /cr_last20
+Before launch you need to create local list of this words /cr_last20

 /last50 -- launch random 50 words (It might English or Russian translation).
-Before launch you need to create loacal list of this words /cr_last50
+Before launch you need to create local list of this words /cr_last50
 ```
 The dictionary automaticaly updates every night at 12.